appleboy/scp-action/README.md

 * proxy_timeout - timeout for ssh to proxy host, default is `30s`
 * proxy_key - content of ssh proxy private key.
 * proxy_key_path - path of ssh proxy private key
+* proxy_fingerprint - fingerprint SHA256 of the host public key, default is to skip verification

 ### Example